-Capital Adequacy Ordinance (CAO) | Basel III framework revision - post-crisis reforms
+Capital Adequacy Ordinance (CAO) | Basel III framework revision - Post-crisis reforms

-- Consultation until 25 October 2022 - Expected adoption: 29 November 2023 - Entry into force: expected as of 1 January 2025 (interim decision on entry into force mid-2024) - Phased increase of output floors for internal model-based approaches until 2028 - Adjustment of the standardised approach for weighting credit risks through - Greater differentiation of risk weights rather than using flat rates, especially for exposures secured by residential or commercial property depending on the loan-to-value ratio; and - Further assessment requirements for the application of external ratings. - Use of the advanced IRB approach not allowed for certain exposure classes, especially exposures to corporates and to financial institutions. - Adjustment of the calculation methodology of credit valuation adjustments (CVAs). - Replacement of previous approach to minimum capital requirements for operational risk (basic indicator, standardised and advanced measurement approaches) by a standardised approach based on earnings and historical losses. - Adjustment of the calculation methodology of the leverage ratio and introduction of a leverage ratio buffer for global systemically important banks (G-SIBs). - Output floor set for the internal model-based approaches at a minimum 72.5% of risk-weighted assets calculated using the standardised approaches. - Entry into force of the requirements for calculating minimum capital requirements for market risks (FRTB) postponed from 2019 to 2025. - Simplified implementation of the rules for category 3 to 5 banks. - Replacement of the previous FINMA circulars by FINMA ordinances: - Ordinance on the Trading Book and Banking Book and Eligible Capital (TBEO-FINMA): Replaces FINMA circular 13/1 'Eligible capital - banks'; - Ordinance on the Leverage Ratio and Operational Risks (LROO-FINMA): Replaces FINMA circular 15/3 'Leverage ratio - banks' and the quantitative part of the FINMA circular 08/21 'Operational risks - banks'; - Ordinance on Credit Risks (CreO-FINMA): Replaces FINMA circular 17/7 'Credit risks banks'; - Ordinance on Market Risks (MarO-FINMA): Replaces FINMA circular 08/20 'Market risks banks'.
+- Entry into force: as of 1 January 2025 (interim report on entry into force: July mid-2024) - Phased increase of output floors for internal model-based approaches until 2028 - · Adjustment of the standardised approach for weighting credit risks through - Greater differentiation of risk weights rather than using flat rates, especially for exposures secured by residential or commercial property depending on the loan-to-value ratio; and - Further assessment requirements for the application of external ratings. - Use of the advanced IRB approach not allowed for certain exposure classes, especially exposures to corporates and to financial institutions. - Adjustment of the calculation methodology of credit valuation adjustments (CVAs). - Replacement of previous approach to minimum capital requirements for operational risk (basic indicator, standardised and advanced measurement approaches) by a standardised approach based on earnings and historical losses. - Adjustment of the calculation methodology of the leverage ratio and introduction of a leverage ratio buffer for global systemically important banks (G-SIBs). - Output floor set for the internal model-based approaches at a minimum 72.5% of risk-weighted assets calculated using the standardised approaches. - Simplified implementation of the rules for category 3 to 5 banks. - Replacement of the previous FINMA circulars by FINMA ordinances: - Ordinance on the Trading Book and Banking Book and Eligible Capital (TBEO-FINMA): Replaces FINMA circular 13/1 'Eligible capital - banks'; - Ordinance on the Leverage Ratio and Operational Risks (LROO-FINMA): Replaces FINMA circular 15/3 'Leverage ratio - banks' and the quantitative part of the FINMA circular 08/21 'Operational risks - banks'; - Ordinance on Credit Risks (CreO-FINMA): Replaces FINMA circular 17/7 'Credit risks banks'; - Ordinance on Market Risks (MarO-FINMA): Replaces FINMA circular 08/20 'Market risks banks'.